 Another alleged cow vigilantism murder in Alwar

+If the allegations of a murder victim's family in Alwar (Rajasthan) are true, cow vigilantes have taken yet another life.
+They claimed gau rakshaks fired upon Ummar Khan and his friends who used to transport cattle.
 However, they had initially accused these same friends of Khan's murder.
 Cops also found no bullet marks on their pickup or the body.
+Find out more.

 Relatives earlier claimed Khan's friends had killed him

+Police in Ramgarh recovered Khan's body near railway tracks a few days ago.
+They couldn't identify the body, but soon, some people claiming to be his relatives approached.
 They said they had been informed about his death by Gaffar and Tahir, who were with him, but the kin alleged it was the duo who had killed Khan.

 Cops found six cows, one dead, in their truck